...

 Basements and bathrooms are prime real estate for mold growth, so it’s important to conduct a mold inspection in these places.

 Additionally, if you notice any leaks coming from pipes, get them fixed immediately, so the leaking water causes no further damage.
+Regularly inspect your attic, basement, and HVAC system for excess moisture or condensation that could go unnoticed.
+Early detection saves you from costly remediation.

 Finally, minimizing the amount of clutter is important since this can serve as a breeding ground for mold.